Montevideo Travel Information

 The official language is Spanish.

-Tipping is discretionary in Uruguay, but a gratuity of between 5% and 10% of the bill is usually offered in restaurants.
+Tipping is discretionary in Uruguay, but a gratuity of between five percent and 10 percent of the bill is usually offered in restaurants.
 Rounding up the bill is sufficient for taxi drivers, and hotel porters receive about US$1 per bag.

-Visits to Uruguay are generally trouble free, with a low risk of terrorism and no political instability.
-There are occurrences of street crime in Montevideo, but police patrols are active and act as a good deterrent.
+Visits to Uruguay are generally trouble free, with a a low risk of terrorism and no political instability to speak of.
+There are occurrences of street crime in Montevideo, but police patrols are active and act as a good deterrent; in fact, Uruguay is renowned for having very low crime by South American standards.
 Visitors should, however, take sensible precautions with their valuables and when using ATMs.

 Uruguay is a secular and progressive state, and is welcoming to gay and lesbian visitors.
 Avoid making critical comments about the country, or comparing it to Argentina, Chile and Paraguay.
 In conversation, Uruguayans are direct and stand close together, and it is considered rude to back away.
 Close acquaintances may greet with a kiss on the cheek, but a handshake will suffice for introductions.
 While gender equality is progressive in Uruguay, women may experience a fair amount of attention, including staring and comments, that can at times border on harassment but is largely ignored.